YorkshireKev/kevssite.com-jekyll-version/_posts/2015-06-03-a-look-at-pixi-js.md

 Pixi.js provides a JavaScript API for 2D rendering, sprites and scaling using WebGL and will automatically fall back to the canvas rendering if WebGL is not available.
 This sounded ideal so I figured I'd give it a closer look.

-After studying some of the examples on the Pixi.js website I created a few dodgy looking demos (these are safely hiddeen away in a dark corner of my hard drive to save me some embarrassment).
+After studying some of the examples on the Pixi.js website I created a few dodgy looking demos (these are safely hidden away in a dark corner of my hard drive to save me some embarrassment).
 Now that I had a basic understanding of how Pixi.js worked I thought I'd have a go at writing a simple 2D game.

 You can take a look at the game I created by visiting the [game page](/bloxed).
 The source code is available on [my github page](https://github.com/YorkshireKev/bloxed).